HeynSekk/save-lives/README.md

-## Save Lives
-It is developed using Flutter.
-And it is related to health.

 ### What is Save Lives?
-The purpose of Save Lives is to make people have health knowledge.
-It has a collection of essential health knowledge that everyone should know.
+Save Lives was born with the purpose of giving people valuable health knowledge.
+It is an Android app that contains a collection of essential health knowledge that everyone should know.
 You can get valuable health knowledge just by spending a few minutes a day in this app.

 Health knowledge are very useful in our life.
 Some knowledge are so powerful that they can even save a live.